 - Seed technologists

-BSc agriculture students can also opt for self-employment after completing this degree.
-They can consider operating consultancies where innovations in farming are discussed and implemented in the field.
+BSc (Hons) Agriculture students can also opt for self-employment after completing this degree.
+They can consider operating consultancies where innovations in farming are discussed and implemented in the field./

-Many students after completing this degree have ventured into profitable options like floriculture and are earning a handsome income.
+Many students who have completed this degree from Shoolini University have ventured into profitable options like floriculture and are earning a handsome income.

 Courses after BSc (Hons) Agriculture